-Five GNSS Continuously Operating Reference Stations (CORS) were either specifically built or adopted to augment long-term monitoring of tide gauges located along the NSW coast in order to support sea-level studies: Fort Denison, Port Botany, Newcastle East, Port Kembla and Eden (Janssen et al., 2013).
-This helps answer the question "Is the sea level rising or the land falling, or both?"
+Five GNSS Continuously Operating Reference Stations (CORS) were either specifically built or adopted to augment long-term monitoring of tide gauges located along the NSW coast in order to support sealevel studies: Fort Denison, Port Botany, Newcastle East, Port Kembla and Eden.
+This helps answer the question, "Is the sea level rising or the land falling, or both?"